-As admission decisions from student applications roll in this month, it might be helpful to think about some of the lessons learned from March Madness.
-Years and years of hard work and sacrifice boil down to a result decided in minutes, or sometimes, seconds.
-Calls sometimes determined by factors beyond players’ and coaches’ control.
-Elation from taking the lead with the clock winding down replaced by the devastation from losing it a few seconds later.
+As acceptances and rejections from student applications roll in this month, it might be helpful to think about some of the lessons learned from March Madness.
+Years and years of hard work and sacrifice are boiled down to a result that is decided in minutes, or sometimes, seconds.
+A win or loss can be determined by factors beyond both players’ and coaches’ control.
+Elation from taking the lead, with the clock winding down, is quickly replaced by the devastation from losing it a few seconds later.
 Just as these players feel this moment could be their most defining one yet, teenagers may feel the same when they receive their college admission decisions.
-In the moment, what seems like the most important decision of their lives, will one day be looked upon as just another piece of their life’s puzzle—an important piece, but not a defining one.
+In the moment, what seems like the most important decision of their lives, will one day be looked upon as another piece of life’s puzzle—an important piece, to be sure, but not necessarily a defining one.

-Quality of Education: From knowledgeable professors to the opportunity to engage in research as early as your freshman year, many students consider the amount of focus that’s placed on undergraduate learning to be the most important factor of consideration.
+Quality of Education: From knowledgeable professors to the opportunity to engage in research as early as freshman year, many students consider the amount of focus that’s placed on undergraduate learning to be the most important factor of consideration.

-Overall Cost: The overall affordability of a college must be analyzed carefully because let’s face it, we are talking about the next four years of tuition, books, meals, etc. Was merit or need-based aid awarded to help contribute to the expenses, and if so, did this make the college affordable?
+Overall Cost: The overall affordability of a college must be analyzed carefully, because let’s face it, we are talking about the next four years of tuition, books, meals, etc. Was merit or need-based aid awarded to help contribute to the expenses, and if so, did this make the college affordable?
 It’s also a good idea to consider graduation rates.
-It may be in the student’s interest to attend a college that is slightly more expensive as long as they have high 4-year graduation rates as opposed to attending a college with impacted class sizes that could lengthen the time in college.
+It may be in your best interest to attend a college that is slightly more expensive as long as they have high 4-year graduation rates opposed to attending a college with impacted class sizes that could lengthen your time in college.

-Major: Many students select an area of interest on their college applications and if so, will the college you are considering provide a program that will keep you challenged and fulfilled?
-If not admitted into your first choice major or accepted into a “pre-major,” how difficult is it to switch or gain admission into your major of choice?
+Major: Many students select an area of interest on their college applications.
+It’s wise to research whether or not the college you are considering will provide a program that will keep you challenged and fulfilled.
+If not admitted into your first-choice major, or accepted into a “pre-major,” how difficult is it to switch or gain admission into your major of choice?

-Visiting colleges can be an important part of the process in determining “best fit” for students when selecting their final college choice.
-The Wall Street Journal’s article on “The Right Way to Choose a College” reminds the reader that what students do during college matters much more than where they go.
+Of course, visiting colleges can be an important part of determining the best fit for students when selecting their final college choice.
+The Wall Street Journal’s article on “The Right Way to Choose a College” reminds the reader that what students do during college matters much more than where they decide to enroll.

-Keeping perspective during March Madness is key.
-Taking a step back and reflecting on the student’s interests and how the above factors match your student is going to set them up for success.
-So parents, as you watch those acceptances or rejections being read, it might be helpful to remember the big ups and downs from your own life and take solace in the fact that you’ve done everything you can—and will continue to do everything you can—to put your child in a position to succeed.
+And for the parents, as you watch those acceptances or rejections arrive, it might be helpful to remember the big ups and downs from your own life and take solace in the fact that you’ve done everything you can – and will continue to do everything you can – to put your child in a position to succeed.
 The rest is up to them.